Chethan2219/QuickMart---mern-ecommerce-app/README.md

-# QuickMart - MERN ECommerce App
+# QuickMart - MERN eCommerce App

 Welcome to **QuickMart**, a fully-featured e-commerce web application built using the **MERN** (MongoDB, Express.js, React, Node.js) stack.
 This project demonstrates the development of a complete e-commerce platform including features like product listing, cart, user authentication, admin dashboard, product management, and checkout process.